tommasorigon/India-SequentiaLogit/data-cleaning.md

 #### 2. Contraceptive usage and method usage

-Similarly, the `method` variable present some "structural" missingness.
-Women not using any kind of contraception were not aked about the contraception method adopted.
-In practive, we create an additional level called `1.
-No contraceptive method` to distinguish between real and structural missing values.
+Similarly, the `method` variable has some "structural" missingness, due to the fact that only women using contraceptives are asked about the contraceptive `method`.
+Hence, women having missing values in the `method` variable, but non-missing values in the `contraceptive` variable, should be kept as cases of woman using no contraceptive methods.
+Instead, woman having missing values both in the `method` and `contraceptive` variables, should be removed, since we do not have information on contraceptive behavior for these women.
+To perform this operation, we first create an additional level in the `method` variable (called `1.
+No contraceptive method`) to distinguish between these two cases.

 ```r